mumoshu/crossover/README.md

 sudo chmod -R 777 /srv/runtime
 k get secret -o json $(k get secret | grep default-token | awk '{print $1 }') | jq -r .data.token | base64 -D > mytoken
-export APISERVER=$(k config view --minify -o json | jq -r .clusters[0].cluster.server) make build && ./envoy-xds-configmap-loader --namespace default --token-file ./mytoken --configmap incendiary-shark-envoy-xds --onetime --insecure --apiserver "http://127.0.0.1:8001"
+export APISERVER=$(k config view --minify -o json | jq -r .clusters[0].cluster.server) make build && ./crossover --namespace default --token-file ./mytoken --configmap incendiary-shark-envoy-xds --onetime --insecure --apiserver "http://127.0.0.1:8001"
 ```

 ## FAQ

 ### Why is the init container needed?

-`envoy-configmap-loader` needs to be included in your pod not only as a sidecar but also as an init container.
+`crossover` needs to be included in your pod not only as a sidecar but also as an init container.

 That's because Envoy checks for the existence of xDS-managed config files on startup.
 That is, if any of xDS-managed config files that are
 referenced from Envoy's bootstrap config is missing on startup, Envoy fails starting.

 Once Kubernetes adds [the first-class support for sidecar containers](https://github.com/kubernetes/enhancements/issues/753), the requisite of the init container is likely to go away.

-Anyways, `envoy-configmap-loader` is very resource-efficient in terms of image size and memory, it shouldn't be a huge problem.
+Anyways, `crossover` is very resource-efficient in terms of image size and memory, it shouldn't be a huge problem.

 ## References